 Why Do I Collect Rhinos?

-This whole thing started about 25 years ago.
+This whole thing started about 30 years ago.
 A woman walked into my church office with a large calendar photo of a rhinoceros.
 Because I was the Business Administrator, she thought it was appropriately humorous.
 On the photo was a caption that said something about being the “Hard Nose” on the finance committee.
 I was humored by her sarcastic amusement so I tacked it on my office wall.
-Not long afterward I designed some note pads with a line drawing of a rhino’s head and the caption, “A Note From the Hard Nose.”
+Not long afterward I designed some notepads with a line drawing of a rhino’s head and the caption, “A Note From the Hard Nose.”

 When I told someone I collected rhinos, she was curious about why I would choose to love something so ugly.
-Until then, I really hadn't thought much about their ugliness, but over time I have developed an affinity for them and I have learned to see beauty in their strength, uniqueness and special design that many people don’t appreciate.
+Until then, I really hadn't thought much about their ugliness, but over time I have developed an affinity for them and I have learned to see beauty in their strength, uniqueness, and special design that many people don’t appreciate.

 Wednesday, February 6, 2008